 |Scope||web based UI, diagramming, dashboard|

 Look at the company from helicopter view.
-In our solution, we have implemented multi-level nesting of nodes, which break into subsequent sections until the visibility of several thousand objects.
+In our data flow diagram, we have implemented multi-level nesting of nodes, which break into subsequent sections until the visibility of several thousand objects.
 Moreover, the expanding node disappears, making room to show under the structures.

 To get deeper into the context of a specific project, we have prepared a Gantt chart view, in which we assign people whose image is displayed on bars to tasks.
 Additionally, we have implemented a mini-map, which is a useful preview of the entire chart.

-We reconciled the possibilities of GoJS with the client’s expectations by adding as many as 25 different controls in the data inspector / property sidebar, such as free text, dropdown, radio button, document, etc.
+We reconciled the possibilities of GoJS visual library with the client’s expectations by adding as many as 25 different controls in the data inspector/property sidebar, such as free text, dropdown, radio button, document, etc.

-The Business Process and Information Flow solution best fits enterprise-level companies that deal with many information and processes.
+The process flow diagram best fits enterprise-level companies that deal with many information and processes.
 The tool enables planning, managing, and controlling any processes and data within the company.
 With an information flow diagram accompanied by interactive dashboards, the user gets the tool to grasp the big picture of data with expandable details.

 It captures the details of the tasks and interactions with a process and augments the business process model with the corresponding information flow.
 Better support of information flow is being managed via documentation.
 Except for helping the managers, the solution assists human resources management.